NikhilBagwe/Learn-CSharp-Dotnet/Basic/13 - Dependency Injection.md

 1. The literal meaning of DI is to inject dependencies.
 2. A Dependency is just another Object that your class needs to function
 3. DI means that the dependency is pushed into the class from the outside.
-It means that we shouldn't instantinate the dependencies using "new" operator from inside the class.
+It means that we shouldn't instantinate the dependencies using the "new" operator from inside of the class.
+4. Instead we take it as a Constructor parameter.

+## Example :

+- A House building robot is programmed to build walls of the house using raw materials.
+- One of the walls has a door to be built.
+- So will you program the robot to "build a new door from scratch using raw materials" or "use a Ready-made door and simply install it" ?
+- Of course, just simply use a Ready made door.
+- That's what DI does.
+It decouples your classes construction from the construction of it's dependencies.

+## Dependency Inversion principle :

+- The principal states that code should depend on Abstractions (Interfaces).
+- Thus, by depending on abstractions we are decoupling our implementations from each other.

+## Problem !

+- After adopting DI, now each of our classes require some of these dependencies to function.
+- Now for each class we have to figure out which dependency they need also how to instantiate them.

+## Solution : Dependency Injection Container

+- At root of Dependency Injection Container is nothing more than a map of dependencies your Class needs with the logic to create those dependencies if they are not been created.